Support The Moscow Times!

 The story of one priest in the Kyiv region is emblematic.
 Father Ioann Shevchenko was forced at gunpoint to allow Russian snipers into the bell tower of his church in the village of Bobryk, east of the capital.
 Their Grad rockets had smashed into his Church of the Ascension, destroying the roof and blowing out the windows.
 At night, the village suffered almost constant shelling.

 When the Russians eventually left, the bodies of six local men were found in a basement, their hands tied behind their backs.
 Like 12,338 other parishes in Ukraine, Bobryk had belonged to the UOC.
-After the month-long occupation in the spring of 2022, neither Shevchenko nor his parishioners wanted anything to do with a church that answers to Moscow.
+After the month-long occupation in the spring of 2022, neither Shevchenko nor his parishioners wanted anything to do with a church that they believe answers to Moscow.

 Yet some churchgoers are surprisingly resistant to change.
 Kateryna, the woman next to me on the minibus to Pochaiv, came from Bucha, where more than 400 civilians were massacred by Russian troops at the beginning of the invasion.
 The atrocities committed there galvanized many countries into sending weapons to Ukraine.